17. Example [nuxt-20]: Porting the [vuejs-22] example

 session.reset(context)

-// redirect to the index page
+// redirects to the index page

 context.redirect({ name: 'index' })